melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 In the context of our rescue study: Triboleum can mate wth multiple males (won't affect number of offspring).
 They can mate multple times over the course of their lifetimes.

+### Chevin, L, and Lande, R. 2010.
+When do adaptive plasticity and genetic evolution prevent extinction of a density-regulated population?
+Evolution, 64(4): 1143 - 1150.

+- Single environmental shift in an otherwise-stable environment
+- Phenotypic plasticity (see Hendry et al. 2008) which is itself evolvable
+- Similar to Lande 2009
+	- Lande '09 shows that w/ sufficient variation in plasticity, first step in rescue is rapid increase in plastcty then slow genetic change supplanting it
+- trait $z$ with a linear reaction norm, $z = a + beps + e$
+	- eps is environmental variable
+	- e residual variaton
+	- a is breeding value in (arb.) reference environment
+	- b is plasticity (slope, how much env. change affects pheno)
+	- sig_e, sig_a, sig_b are genetic variances assoc. with each var s/t sig^2_z = sig^2_e + sig^2_a + sig^2-b
+		- assume sig_a, sig_b constant over time
+- Fitness of individual with trait z, plasticity b, in pop. size N is
+	- R(z,b,N) = R0^{1 - f(N)/f(K0)} W(z) C(b)
+	- K0 carrying capacity in abs of plasticity and genetic load
+	- W(z) is gaussan selection, exp(-(z-Beps)^2 / (2 om_z^2))
+		- so fitness changes linearly with environment acc'd to B
+	- C(b) is cost of plasticity, exp(-b^2 / (w \om_b^2))
+- Selection first acts on b, then on z
+- Phase 1 of evolutionary process: rapid increase "mean plasticity" (mean of b)
+- Phase 2 of process: loss of plasticity compensated for by trait evoluton (increase in mean of height in reaction norms, a?)
+	- trait (z) not affected here
+- Density dependence: f(N) = N is Ricker model, f(N) = N^{th} is theta-logistic
+	- "By comparison [to GH95], density dependence accelerates the declining phase and slows the increasing phase, reducng population size at all phases"
+- More plasticity means less time to reach phenotypic optimum and higher population trough
+- Persistence: more plasticity means the initial population size required for persistence can be smaller (rel. to extinction threshold)
+	- for alpha > 0.5 persistence seems guaranteed?

+Main effects of NDD studied here are simply the obvious ones: steeper decline, slower ascent.
+Because plasticity is faster and then is replaced at rate by adaptation, more plasticity means more rapid adaptation and lower trough.
+Without plasticity the initial size needed to avert extinction (under NDD) is much larger.

+### Reznick, DN and Ghalambor, CK.
+2001.
+The population ecology of contemporary adaptations: what empirical studies reveal about the conditions that promote adaptive evolution.
+Genetica, 112-113: 183 - 198.

+- "Recent reviews suggest that natural populations are capable of sustained rates of evolution many orders of magnitude higher than those observed in the fossil record [refs]"
+- Here: review of studies focusng on rapid adaptive evolution, phenotypic change, genetic basis for observed trait change
+##### Studies
+- Most empirical studies look at resp. to anthropogenic changes in environment (e.g., heavy metal tolerance)
+- 47 studies in all
+	- 36 with some genetic basis for change and 11 with only evidence of pheno change
+	- 38 with rapid evolution in animals (16 vertebrate species, 19 invert)
+	- Nine terrestral isects, five aquatic inverts
+- Traits under selection: morphology, phys, lfe history, phen, behavior
+- "almost all cases of contemporary adaptation were associated with 'colonization' events." (i.e. into new habitats)
+	- all but six studies had colonizaton components
+	- coloninies could be isolated, or could result from heterogeneity in environments allowing adaptation (e.g., metapopulations), i.e., is there gene flow possible between populatons
+- Adaptations
+	- use of novel resource/food source (e.g., soap bugs feeding on novel plants)
+	- bio-physical changes (e.g., metal tolerance)
+	- changes to mortality (interesting life history), mostly predation
+	- character dsplacement? competition?
+##### Discussion
+- Adaptations are typically polygenic and involve a suite of adaptations (e.g., life history of guppies, size at maturity, devo rate, fecundity, offspring size)
+- [...]

+So... uh, radid adaptation can occur, although usually in several traits.

+### Shaw, RG, and Etterson, JR. 2012.
+Rapid climate change and the rate of adaptation: insight from experimental quantitative genetics.
+New Phytologist 199: 752 - 765.

+- "a critcal outstanding queston of our time is the extent to which adaptve evoluton will ameliorate the detrimental effects of rapid contemporary climate change"
+- Migration: populations could "track" climate by moving polewards or up elevational gradients
+	- meta-analyses suggest range contraction in 60-90% of species in USDA Forest Inventory and only ~20% of these sp. show poleward expansion
+	- Habitat fragmentation makes dispersal polewards more difficult
+- Adaptaton and rescue
+	- grass species and metal tolerance (Antonovics refs)
+		- although many species by mines dd not adapt
+	- widespread angiosperm resistance to herbicide
+- Fitness links demography with evolutionary processes
+	- What influences the rate of adaptation?
+		- Mutation, recombnation.
+		- Drft (random sampling) opposes by reducing VA(w)
+	- Lopez et al. 2009 on fragmentation and reduced population size and its effects on drift
+	- Gene flow: good by alleviating inbreeding and potentially bringing in useful genetic diversity (esp. for similar environments), bad if incoming genes are maladapted esp. in temporally stable environments
+	- See Pease et al. 1989, Polechova et al. 2009 for adaptation + migration + NDD
+- Experiments and predictions
+	- Traits which are/are not likely to be under selection pressure suggestng populations may have considerable genetic variation with heritability although some trats may have negative correlation (e.g., water-use efficiency and rosette size) (maybe use these refs?)
+- "To our knowledge, [VA(w) and mean absolute fitness W] have never been jointly estimated for any population in nature, perhaps largely because of the challenges of doing so"
+	- but you can use Aster mods for measuring mean lifetime fitness

+So: some stuff in here about how much genetic variation exists in wild populations, but also we lack joint estimation of these and don't have a thorough knowledge of which traits are actually under selection and/or what their variance+heritabilities are.
+This is all for plants.
+Good for overviews.